tvaala93/Teensynth/README.md

 - Encoder
 - TLED
 ### MenusOLED
 This module contains relevant code for organizing the various menu screens that can be shown on the SSD1306 OLED display.

-The current ideology is to have a core menu class with subclasses for text-only menu screens and graphic menu screens
+The MenusOLED objects are intended to store the specific data and hierarchy of the various menu screens, but these objects do not directly interact with the Adafruit_GFX library or other display code.
+### DisplayManager
+This module contains code that directly interacts with the Adafruit_GFX library.
+It contains functions for drawing the menu bar along the top of the display, showing text lists, showing graphics, and other related functionality.

 ### NotesVolts
-This module contains definitions for different note frequencies and other functionality helpful in setting and interpretting frequencies
+This module contains definitions for different note frequencies and other functionality helpful in setting and interpretting frequencies.
 ## Error Codes